metcalfalex/quickstream/README.md

 They were chosen as not to clash with an major ports listed here:
 https://en.wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers
 But otherwise the choices were arbitrary.

+The UDP (8080) port allows us to access the nifi web application from a local web browser.

 #### If windows and planning to connect through putty